5 min read

-Fortunately, solutions like Anura that combine machine learning with expert data analysis are empowering affiliate marketers with the ability to detect all sorts of affiliate fraud.
+Fortunately, Anura combine machine learning with expert data analysis are empowering affiliate marketers with the ability to detect all sorts of affiliate fraud.
 Right down to the specific affiliate link or affiliate ids, it's possible to reveal affiliate marketing scams that could be plaguing your cost-per-lead reduction efforts.
 By uncovering sophisticated invalid traffic, threats are identified tracing fraudulent human behavior and bot activity alike.

 Once you've found a solid system for monitoring your affiliate marketing networks to uncover fraud, you'll need a way to lock the fraudulent affiliate partners out of the system.
 When the solution has a dashboard to view recent activity, you can rest assured you won’t lose money on affiliate activity that’s less than ethical.

-To figure out whether or not you’re dealing with fraud in your affiliate program, seek the help of a company like Anura.
+To figure out whether you’re dealing with fraud in your affiliate program, seek the help of a company like Anura.
 Through analysis of hundreds of data points about your affiliate traffic, our data scientists can detect fraud that might otherwise go unnoticed.
 By leveraging human expertise with machine learning, we provide you with deeper insights into where your traffic comes from.

+Money.
 From bilking credit card companies from affiliate commissions to lead acquisition fraud, the average affiliate fraud attack has one main motive, and that's taking as much money from an advertiser as possible.
 Of course, there is also a degree of fun for these high-tech scam artists when it comes to the challenge of operating undetected.